Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "Are you okay?"

-"I feel great, actually… Is that Chinese food?"
+"I feel great, actually...
+Is that Chinese food?"

 Allison grinned and offered her the tupperware box full of *baozi.* "Home cooking in our house.
-Xiù makes them better, but… I’m not terrible."
+Xiù makes them better, but...
+I’m not terrible."

 Actually, Xiù’s recipes always seemed to turn a *‘not terrible’* cook into a gourmet masterchef as far as the uninitiated were concerned.
 They certainly went down well.

-"So… are you going to do this?"
+"So... are you going to do this?"
 Patel asked after inhaling her third.

 "Me?
-I, uh…" Allison glanced at Ava, who had the careful expression of somebody who didn’t want to apply pressure either way. "...I’m not… I don’t… I think the thing is, I don’t really have anything I wanna get off my chest.
-Like… Life is good.
-I’ve got some drama, but I’m dealing with it… There’s nothing I really feel like I need to bare my soul over, right?
-And like… I’m not ashamed of my body, but I’m not comfortable with letting thousands of complete strangers see it either."
+I, uh..."
+Allison glanced at Ava, who had the careful expression of somebody who didn’t want to apply pressure either way. "...I’m not...
+I don’t...
+I think the thing is, I don’t really have anything I wanna get off my chest.
+Like...
+Life is good.
+I’ve got some drama, but I’m dealing with it...
+There’s nothing I really feel like I need to bare my soul over, right?
+And like...
+I’m not ashamed of my body, but I’m not comfortable with letting thousands of complete strangers see it either."

 "I kinda figured you’d say that," Ava said.

 "Hate to disappoint ‘ya," Allison apologized.

 Ava smiled.
-"I’ll get over it… you girls wanna head back into town?
+"I’ll get over it... you girls wanna head back into town?
 Lunch is on me."

 "Sure."
 Allison turned to Patel.
 "I think I owe you some talking shop about our ships, right?"